Skip to main content

 3. Select the "Connections" option.

-To proceed with adding virtual circuits associated with the VLANs, follow these instructions:
+To add virtual circuits associated with the VLANs, follow these steps:

 1. On the left sidebar, select the "Primary Port" option.